-17. Liver cancer cells
+17. Inhibited liver cancer cells in lab

 Using a line of cultured human liver cancer (BEL-7404 cells), researchers in China wanted to see if the gallic acid extracted from amla leaf could affect their growth.
 It was found that in a dose dependent manner, increasing amounts of apoptosis occurred in these cells.
 Apoptosis is the natural death of the cancerous cells, which would obviously be good for you if the same thing happens in humans.
 (16)

-18. Breast cancer cells
+18. Inhibited breast cancer cells in lab

 Using the MDA-MB-231 cell line, it was observed that relatively low concentrations of the fruit extract (25 and 50 microg/mL) decreased the invasiveness of these breast cancer cells in a lab experiment (invasion assay).
 (17)

 The same preceding study also tested a human colorectal cancer line (SW620).
 At a dosage of 50-100 microg/mL it “significantly inhibited cell growth.”